agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-Netherlands has unemployment benefits (a form of cash transfer by the govt.) for the unemployed where it pays 70% of the salary (avg. salary=36.5k EUR).
+Netherlands has unemployment benefits (a form of cash transfer by the govt.) for the unemployed (for a certain period) where it pays 70% of the salary (avg. salary=36.5k EUR).
 In 2018 there was an unemployment rate of 3.5%.
-Assuming 1% of the unemployed got the benefits, this amounts to `17mx3.5%x70%x36.5kEURx1%`=200m USD
+Assuming 1% of the unemployed got the benefits, this amounts to `17mx3.5%x70%x36.5kEURx1%`=200m USD.

 Regarding Kenya, GiveDirectly managed to pump only [32m](https://www.givedirectly.org/financials/) in cash transfers.
 This seems to be the only monetary aid they get.
-There are [no unemployment benefits](https://africapay.org/kenya/labour-laws/social-security-1/unemployment-benefits) (insurance) or other ways to get benefits in Kenya.
+There seem to be [no unemployment benefits](https://africapay.org/kenya/labour-laws/social-security-1/unemployment-benefits) (insurance) or other ways to get benefits in Kenya.

 **Definition**: Checks out.